 Under encumbrance accounting, purchase orders, contracts and other commitments for the expenditures of monies are recorded in order to reserve that portion of the applicable appropriation.
 Encumbrance accounting is employed as an extension of the formal budgetary process.
 Encumbrances outstanding at year-end are carried forward into the following fiscal year.
+Per Council resolution, appropriations are increased by the amount of outstanding encumbrances.

-City of Union City Alameda County Transportation Commission - Measure BB Funds Required Supplementary Information, Continued ACTC Streets & Roads Special Revenue Fund For the year ended June 30, 2016
+City of Union City Required Supplementary Information, Continued Measure F Alameda County Vehicle Registration Fee Fund Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual For the year ended June 30, 2016